saulhazelius/ML_scratch/README.md

 # Some ML algorithms
-linear regresssion, logistic regression and Naive Bayes classifier.
+linear regresssion, logistic regression, and Naive Bayes classifier from scratch.
 Also it is included a neural network version of the logistic regression using PyTorch
 Requirements
 # Numpy
 # Matplotlib